MySecurityRepo/security-writeups/Hack The Box Machines/CodePartTwo.md

 ![diagram](../images/CodePartTwo_appcontent.png)

-Looking at app.py, this is the flask route which let's us run the code:
+Looking at app.py, this is the flask route which lets us run the code:

 ![diagram](../images/CodePartTwo_appcode.png)

-We can see that the code submitted by us in the browser is posted on this route on the backend, then is run with the js2py.eval_js function.
+We can see that the code we submit in the browser is posted on this route on the backend, then is run with the js2py.eval_js function.
 This function is used to execute Javascript code in a python context (such as app.py) and return the last expression.
 Is used, among other things, in web scraping.
 Since this library can only execute JS code, i didn't see an attack angle unless it had vulnerable versions.